-For the determination of Zn, Cu, Pb, Ni, Co, Ag, Mn and Fe, a 1 g sample was reacted with 6 ml of a mixture of 4M HNO3 and M HCl in a test tube overnight at room temperature.
-After digestion, the test tube was immersed in a hot water bath at room temperature and brought up to 90° C and held at this temperature for 2 hours with periodic shaking.
+For the determination of Zn, Cu, Pb, Ni, Co, Ag, Mn, Fe, and Cd, a 1 g sample was reacted with 6 ml of a mixture of 4M HNO3 and M HCl in a test tube overnight at room temperature.
+After digestion, the test tube was immersed in a hot water bath at room temperature and brought up to 90 degrees C and held at this temperature for 2 hours with periodic shaking.
 The sample solution was then diluted to 20 ml with metal-free water and mixed.
 Zn, Cu, Pb, Ni, Co, Ag, Mn and Fe were determined by atomic absorption spectroscopy using an air-acetylene flame.
-Background corrections were made for Pb, Ni, Co and Ag.
+Background corrections were made for Pb, Ni, Co, Ag, and Cd.